 The Scheme offers posts in all Trusts providing psychiatric care in Devon and Cornwall, with experience ranging from cities to suburban and dispersed rural areas.
 There is a range of models of service provision on inpatient, outpatient and community based care.
 The rotational scheme affords placement in several branches of psychiatry; liaison psychiatry; substance misuse, general psychiatry, psychiatry of old age; Forensic Psychiatry, Home Treatment, Early Intervention in Psychosis, Eating Disorders and Psychotherapy.
 Training occurs in a number of different settings; psychiatry hospitals, community units and academic departments.
 As there are more approved training opportunities than funded posts Specialty Trainees have considerable choice and flexibility in planning an individually tailored training programme.

 The training in each of the training posts have been planned to give each Specialty Trainee a broad experience as well as providing scope to develop research and pursue a special clinical interest.
-Please see post descriptions below for more information:
+Please see post descriptions in the left hand menu for more information.

 The basic plan of each one year training post is:

 - Eight clinical sessions with the principal Consultant Trainer